-In the T, S, F dialog box you also define the "maximum speed" and the "stopping angle."
+In the TSF dialog box you also define the "maximum speed", the "stopping angle" and the workpiece material.

 You can save the cutting data (cutting speed, feed rate) in the technology database as a function of the workpiece material, the tool's cutting material and the type of operation.
 With the Proposed technology soft key the data are taken into the dialog.